LabyMod/discord-webhook/docs/03_Embeds.md

 # Embeds

-`DiscordWebhook\Embed::class` is the base class for creating an embed.
+`DiscordWebhook\Embed` is the base class for creating an embed.
 A message can contain [up to 10 embeds](https://discordapp.com/developers/docs/resources/webhook#execute-webhook).

 Every embed can contain different components.